CCC-MF/docker-bwHealthCloud/README.md

 this project will be deprecated and become a public archive, soon.

 ### Frontend
-For frontend docker images, see: https://github.com/CCC-MF/bwhc-frontend/tree/docker-dev
+For latest frontend docker images, see: https://github.com/CCC-MF/bwhc-frontend/tree/docker-dev.
 Images will be build from `docker-dev` branch and rebased on current https://github.com/KohlbacherLab/bwhc-frontend.
+This branch is intended to provide Dockerfile and workflow for automated builds.

+**Latest build might cause issues** with older backend releases.

+See https://github.com/orgs/KohlbacherLab/packages?repo_name=bwhc-frontend for official provided images of older releases.

 ### Backend
 For backend docker images, see: https://github.com/KohlbacherLab/bwHC-REST-API-Gateway